nrfconnect/sdk-nrf/scripts/partition_manager/partition_manager.rst

 ************
 The build system finds the child images that have been enabled and their configurations.

-For each image, Partition Manager's CMake code infers the paths to the following files and folders from the name and from other global properties:
+For each image, the Partition Manager's CMake code infers the paths to the following files and folders from the name and from other global properties:

    * The :file:`pm.yml` file
    * The compiled HEX file